Log in

 Halifax and Currensea are fairly similar when it comes to fees for typical spend.
 Both products offer competitive rates that significantly undercut those offered by high street banks, and whichever product you choose there is no doubt that you'll save a significant amount when spending abroad.

-However, given the prohibitive impact of using a credit card for ATM's, then you're either going to be using your regular bank card, or taking out yet another bank account just minimise those fees.
-So the end result is either going to be expensive, or a lot of hassle.
+However, given the prohibitive impact of using a credit card for ATM's, then you're either going to be using your regular bank card, or taking out yet another bank account just to minimise those fees.
+The end result is probably either going to be expensive, or a lot of hassle.

 It's worth noting that the Clarity card does typically comes with a higher APR than the Halifax base card, so if you aren't planning on paying off your holiday spend balance immediately, then you may find the additional interest charged dwarfs any FX savings.